tomstorms/projects-streamdeck-plugins/README.md

 - Gmail indicator per account
 - Pomodoro timer
 - A simple webhook once pressed and callback to keep the deck updated

+Have more ideas?
+Let me know so I can dev it and add it to this list.

 ## Dev Tips